Start9Labs/documentation/site/source/support/user-manual/configuration/limitations/lim-ios.rst

 Tor
 ---
 It is not currently possible to run Tor natively (in the background) on iOS.
-The best chance for this functionality coming to iOS is via the `iCepa Project <https://github.com/iCepa>`_.
+The best chance for this functionality coming to iOS in the future is via the `iCepa Project <https://github.com/iCepa>`_.

 Workarounds
 ===========
-The only way to use Tor on iOS is with apps that come with Tor built-in, such as :ref:`Zap Wallet <zap>`.
+The only way to use Tor (in the background) on iOS is with apps that come with Tor built-in, such as :ref:`Zap Wallet <zap>`.
+For visiting Embassy UI Tor sites, you may use `Onion Browser <https://apps.apple.com/us/app/onion-browser/id519296448>`_ or `Start9's Consulate <https://apps.apple.com/us/app/start9-consulate-browser/id1528124570>`_ application.

 Matrix
 ------